-CUT AND PASTE METHODS TEXT HERE”
+where i = 1, …, N designates choice alternatives, each of which receive input Vi, and τR, τG, τD, τI, and τE are the time constants for the R, G, D, I, and E units.
+The weights ω represent the coupling strength between excitatory units R and gain control units G, the parameters α, β, η, and γ control the active state of recurrent excitation, local disinhibition, cross inhibition, and lateral gain control boost loops, respectively.

+The active and inactive states of the four types of loops can be combined into 24 = 16 possible models.
+Example dynamics were shown in Fig. 2-figure supplement 1B for each type of model.
+When local disinhibition (β) is off (left two columns), the model generates WTA dynamics only when cross inhibition (η) is on.
+But the maximum activity in the late stage is still restricted to a value lower than the phasic peak during the early stage, contradicting empirical findings that the late stage decision threshold is usually higher than activity in the early phasic peak (Churchland et al., 2008; Kiani et al., 2008; Kiani & Shadlen, 2009; Louie et al., 2011; Roitman & Shadlen, 2002; Rorie et al., 2010; Shadlen & Newsome, 2001; Sugrue et al., 2004).
+This restriction arises because, with only cross inhibition, local option gain control is not released; this release requires local disinhibition.
+With local disinhibition on (β>0, the right two columns), the models generate WTA dynamics with high activity in the late stage to reach the decision threshold.
+This is robust even without any other modifications (see the panel with η and γ off), highlighting the role of local disinhibition in generating WTA competition.
+For the sake of simplicity, we omitted other non-essential modifications and kept only the loop of local disinhibition.
+Because recurrent excitation is important for persistent activity and exists widely in cortical circuits, we retained it as well.
+The modified DNM model with local disinhibition and recurrent self-excitation is the primary model (LDDM) characterized in the current work.”

 4) The most interesting analyses in the paper are where the authors fit the circuit model to neurophysiological data.
 The authors then report the values of the fitted parameters and also perform the model comparisons by reporting AIC/likelihood ratios.
 However, if possible, it would be very informative to also visualize the optimization surface of these fits to understand whether some of the free parameters trade-offs against one another, as I think that would affect the overall conclusions drawn in the paper, and also convince me about the robustness of the fitted parameters.

 We agree with the Reviewer that examining likelihood surfaces is informative for understanding the relationship between parameters in fitting the dataset at hand (note that we fit the model to the behavioral data, with neurophysiological activity derived from the behaviorally-fit model).
 In the revision, we now visualize the log-likelihood in the spaces of different pairs of parameters as shown in new figure supplements (Fig. 6-figure supplement 1).
-All of the spaces show smoothed and single maximum topography, which suggests the model fitting is robust and stable.
-All of the parameters show no extreme collinearity and identifiable maximum value.
-Alpha and Beta show mild colinearity, we included a discussion of this point in the response to Reviewer #2 (please see XX).
+All of the spaces show smooth and single maximum topography, which suggests the model fitting is robust and stable.
+All of the parameters show no extreme collinearity and identifiable maximum value. α and β show mild collinearity, we included a discussion of this point in the response to Reviewer #2, recommendation point 1 and in Fig. R1.
 The best fitting parameters visualized in the grids precisely match the best-fitting parameters given the precision of the grids.